I've tested 100 monitors and these are the best ones for work, gaming and everyday use

 Reasons to avoid

-This is a screen that brings the spectacle.
-And then some.
 The Samsung Odyssey OLED G9 instantly grabs your attention thanks to its stupendous size.
-This was the first-ever 49-inch OLED gaming monitor, and even a year after its initial release it's easily still one of the immersive panels we've ever clapped eyes on.
+This was the first-ever 49-inch OLED gaming monitor, and even years after its initial release, it's easily still one of the most immersive panels around.

-There's so much to admire here with the sheer class and craft that Samsung has put into making this incredible OLED super ultrawide.
-If you have the money (and desk space), you should pick one up immediately.
+There's so much to admire here with the sheer class and craft Samsung has clearly put into making this incredible OLED super-ultrawide.
+Providing you have the funds (and desk space), you should pick one up immediately if you love 32:9 screens.

-See our full Samsung Odyssey OLED G9 review.
+- Read our full Samsung Odyssey OLED G9 review

 How we tested these monitors